cognitotech/cems-php-sdk/README.md

 ---------------------

 This project contains PHPUnit tests that check the SDK code and can also be referenced for examples.
 Most are functional and integrated tests that walk through real user scenarios.
 In some cases, this means you must have an active network connection with access to HelloSign to execute all tests.
 Also, your testing account will need at least 1 template for the template tests to pass.

-*** WARNING: these tests will add and remove users from your team.
-Use with caution.

 ### To run the tests